siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/overview.md

 # GitHub Dependabot - Overview

-- The GitHub Dependabot plug-in imports repository vulnerability data from GitHub server into UrbanCode Velocity.
+- The GitHub Dependabot plug-in imports repository vulnerability data from GitHub server into DevOps Velocity.
 - It scans for existing GitHub integrations and retrieves data only for those particular GitHub repositories.
 - The Plugin works on repository level and imports data for entire repository.
 - The GitHub Dependabot leverage the existing GitHub plug-in to scan and link against known repositories.
 It is highly recommend that you install and configure the existing GitHub plug-in before you install the GitHub Dependabot plug-in.